JamesKane/JamesKane.github.io/_posts/2025-04-17-One-Path-Closes.md

 client-application on their home computers.
 Multiple users received the same units of work and the results were checked for consensus to ensure quality.
 A large percentage of cost in time and money in the YDNA Warehouse is standardizing the inputs and computing matching.
-Using secure computing enclaves that run on end-user PCs would allow their devices to exchange encrypted DNA attributes for to build the matching graphs.
+Using secure computing enclaves that run on end-user PCs would allow their devices to exchange encrypted DNA attributes to build the matching graphs.
 The enclaves could also be hosted on traditional cloud-service providers when the user's computing device is a tablet or laptop.

 Recently [Bluesky](https://bsky.app) published a specification for [@ATProtocol](https://atproto.com).
 The federated